pbauermeister/MathVue/README.md

 - [Processing.js](http://processingjs.org/)
 - [asm.js](http://asmjs.org/) (planned)

-There is no backend.
-Sharing formulas will be done using APIs of cloud file hosting services (e.g. Dropbox).
+Sharing formulas will be done using Dropbox.

 ## To try it
 1. Visit https://mathvue.com/